Wakesurfing: Boat setup

 Inboard ski or wakeboard boats are the most popular choice for this sport as the propeller is under the boat, and is less likely to make contact with the rider.
 Owners of inboard boats place ballast, such as water, lead weights, concrete, or other heavy objects in different sections of the boat in order to weight the boat down and create a larger wake.
 The best weight configuration for wakesurfing is to place the majority of the weight near the back corner side the surfer is surfing on.
 The deeper the boat is in the water, the bigger the wake will be overall.
 In addition, one will want to place a larger amount at the stern of the boat on the side which the rider is riding.
 This will ramp the wake up on the side the rider is riding and wash out the opposite side.
 A rope length of 2.43 to 3.04 m is recommended.
 Wakesurf-intended ropes are generally 6.1 m long, making it ideal for boats that have a tower set-up.
 Long ski and wakeboard ropes can become hazardous for wakesurfing, because it usually involves winding up the rope or tying unnecessary knots.
+Wakesurfing speeds generally range from 10-12 mph.